pspeder/LinuxAss.s/shell_pimpin.md

 So, now that you're somewhat more confident in a terminal, let's shake up the shell a little.

+Please note that this is pretty much a `bash`-oriented guide, also this is one the areas in which zsh sets itself apart - it is somewhat more customizable one might say: I realise it not be a totally fair comparison, but `man bash` is ~7250 lines, against `man zshall`'s ~33500, which may not be a totally skewed picture... just saying :).

 ##How and when the shell loads what files
 So you may have noticed those files in your home drive, all relating to `bash` somehow.
 Those determine, what your terminal looks and feels like